Jane Jarvis: Life and career

 Married and divorced three times, Jarvis lived in Cocoa Beach, Florida, where she was honored in 2003 by the Space Coast Jazz Society for her lifetime achievement.
 Following a move back to New York, she was displaced from her residence in 2008 when a construction crane collapsed, damaging her building on East 50th Street.

 Jarvis spent the final years of her life at the Lillian Booth Actors Home in Englewood, New Jersey.
-She was survived by a son, Brian; a daughter, Jeanne; and several grandchildren and great-grandchildren.